 Mirrorless cameras have no flapping mirror inside them, and thus are not limited by any mechanical limitations.
 This is why mirrorless systems routinely hit high continuous shooting speeds without any issues.
-The latest Sony Alpha a7R III at from $3,198.00 (25 Reviews) hits 10 fps RAW frames at full resolution (42.4 megapixel) for a maximum of 76 frames.
+The latest Sony Alpha a7R III at $3,198.00 (46 Reviews) hits 10 fps RAW frames at full resolution (42.4 megapixel) for a maximum of 76 frames.

 Plus, this camera has an improved electronic shutter which ensures that you never miss anything while the camera is recording.
 Evidently, mirrorless are the sort of cameras that you need when you want to shoot fast continuous sporting events, action and wildlife.